Exploratory tracks: Find what fuels you

 It's important to declare your major as soon as possible.
 But if you're not ready to make that decision right away, exploratory tracks in the liberal arts and sciences can help you discover your path at Wayne State.

 Each track is limited to 30 credits or less, after which you must declare a major.
-Be sure to meet with an advisor before switching to a different exploratory track.
+Talk with an exploratory track advisor about selecting an exploratory track.

 Are you interested in what it means to be human?
 Do you have a thirst for knowledge about our diverse cultures?
 Are you inspired by art, literature, and philosophy?
 If so, the humanities might be a perfect area of study for you.